Doctor Who series 5: Writing

 Although Neil Gaiman had written "The Doctor's Wife", it was moved to the next series due to budgetary constraints and replaced with "The Lodger".
 "The Lodger" was adapted from a comic strip of the same name by Gareth Roberts for Doctor Who Magazine, although he said that most of it was begun "from scratch".
 The story was inspired by the desire to see the Doctor in normal, every-day human circumstances and Roberts' enjoyment of stories set on Earth, rather than in space.
 Roberts was interested in doing a television version of the story, but had not mentioned it; Moffat enjoyed the comic story, and asked to adapt it into an episode when he became showrunner.
+Roberts had previously considered a storyline featuring a disgraced Sontaran named Strom before ultimately settling on the story that would become "The Lodger".
 In a 2021 interview, Robert Shearman revealed he had been involved in development for Series 5, but later departed.
 Moffat extended an open invitation to return, but Shearman declined, citing changes in his career and the higher profile of screenwriters attracted to the show.
+Shearman would later state in an interview that this story would have been based on the audio drama The Chimes of Midnight.
 Jack Thorne was also in contention to write an episode, but amicably parted ways.

 Aspects of the finale occurred to Moffat as he planned the series' story arc, although he left room to improvise as the story developed.
 "The Big Bang" ends with Amy and Rory's wedding; Moffat said that he had intended for them to get married "from the off".
 The finale left questions (which would be answered in the next series) about River Song's identity and "the Silence", which apparently caused the TARDIS to explode.